KIT-CMS/Excalibur/README.md

 environment for the first time.(and re-source the ini file).
 Type `merlin.py --help` to get a list of the plotting options.

-Plot configs are stored as json or python files.
-Type `merlin.py --list-functions` to get a list of the available plot configs.
+Plot configs can be stored as json or python files.
+Type `merlin.py --list-functions` to get a list of the available python plot configs.

 ##### InputRootZJet
 merlin has the additional --zjetfolder, --algorithms and --corrections arguments.